AshutoshDongare/FaceNet-IOT/README.md

 4) Print result of recognized faces
 5) Start over

+Add IOT-FaceReco.py python file to /src/align

 You may want to first go through https://github.com/davidsandberg/facenet in detail to set up trained model to identify your custom set of faces and use this sample to run IOT on that.

-Please email me on ashutosh.dongare@gmail.com for any furter queries / details
+Please email me if you need more details / help knowing IOT with Facenet